austin-hill/percolation/README.md

 At the end, we can simply iterate over our domain, ignoring any "small" sets below a given threshold, and find a list of clusters and their sizes.
 We can also plot these if we wish.

+Pseudorandom numbers are generated using a [permuted congruential generator](https://en.wikipedia.org/wiki/Permuted_congruential_generator) (PCG) with 128 bits of internal state and 64 bit output, based on their speed and strong performance on statistical tests such as [TestU01](https://en.wikipedia.org/wiki/TestU01).

 ## Analysis of results

 Refer to the [Jupyter notebook](src/analyse_data/analyse_data.ipynb) for analysis of the simulations I ran.